-To receive a VCI response packet, a call-back function must be defined as a member function of the class my_initiator.
-This call-back function (named rspReceived() in the example), will be executed each time a VCI response packet is received on the p_vci port.
+To receive a VCI response packet, a call-back function must be defined as a member function of the class VciSimpleInitiator.
+This call-back function (named rspReceived() in the example), is executed each time a VCI response packet is received on the p_vci port.
 The function name is not constrained, but the arguments must respect the following prototype: